Welcome to Youth Services!

 If you have an Internet connection and an e-mail account, you can ask our librarians a question right through our website and receive an answer usually within a day (during normal business hours).

-Thrall patrons can search for full text articles online, tap our extensive Virtual Reference Library, and locate and request items (books, videos, and more) from all RCLS libraries (Thrall included) through our library catalog.
+Thrall patrons can access full text articles online as well as locate and request items (books, videos, and more) from Thrall and other RCLS libraries through our online library catalog.

 Several computers have been made available to us and our patrons through The Friends of Middletown Thrall Library.

-There are dozens of programs to choose from on our PCs.
-Bring your child and check in at the Children's Department desk for free access to these research tools and entertaining programs.
+There are dozens of programs to choose from on our AWE PCs.
+We invite you to bring your child and check in at the Children's Department desk for free access to these wonderful electronic services and entertaining programs.

 Developmental Disabilities Materials